Bill Nye, the Sellout Guy

 The video is, on the surface, an accurate depiction of the process of recycling a beverage bottle.
 The problem lies in what recycling can actually do.
 Nye paints a rosy picture in the video of plastic Coke bottles being recycled “again and again”—but if everything worked like he’s said, we wouldn’t be facing plastic pollution that has grown fourfold over the past few decades.
 Thanks to concerted lobbying efforts, the public has been led to believe that recycling is the cure for our disastrous plastic addiction.
 What it does in actuality is place the burden of responsibility on the consumer and allow companies like Coca-Cola to get away with no repercussions for their waste.

+Gizmodo needs your help identifying which universities are training students in your field.
+Click here to take a quick survey.

-Over recycling’s 60-year history, less than 10% of plastic that has been produced has ever been recycled; most of those plastics can only be reused once or twice before ending up in a landfill.
+Most of those plastics can only be reused once or twice before ending up in a landfill.
+Nye, for all his talk of science on TV, should know this.
+Over recycling’s 60-year history, less than 10% of plastic that has been produced has ever been recycled.
 And while in theory, PET—the type of plastic that makes bottles—can be recycled more times than other types of plastic, that’s not usually what happens.
 Virgin plastic is, simply put, cheaper to make into things like bottles than recycled plastic.
 Less than 30% of plastic bottles are recycled in the U.S., and a lot of that stock is turned not into other bottles, but “downcycled” into other things, like filler and fabric.
 These products, in turn, can’t be recycled again.
 The plastic ends up in landfills.
 Even with effective recycling mechanisms, research has shown that stuff like bottles can’t be in use for long and will eventually be delegated to landfills.
 From there, the Coke bottles that Shill Nye so cheerily shows off in the video will last for so long that their lifecycle lasts beyond human frameworks for time.
-Fun!

 There’s also a particular irony in Coca-Cola using Nye to send this message.
 The company produces about 3.3 million U.S. tons of plastic packaging per year, and has been named one of the most polluting brands in the world by multiple different audits.
 Coca-Cola has also said it has no plans to stop producing single-use plastic, because, it claims, customers simply don’t want anything else.
 If Coke had a history of fighting for beneficial recycling policies, one ad might not be a problem, but representatives from the company were caught on tape as recently as 2019 lobbying against bottle bills that would reward customers for recycling but tack an extra charge onto the company.